inoio/sbt-pillar-plugin/README.md

 <dt>migrate</dt><dd>Runs pillar migrations (assumes <code>createKeyspace</code> was run before)</dd>
 <dt>cleanMigrate</dt><dd>Recreates the keyspace (drops if exists && creates) and runs pillar migrations (useful for continuous integration scenarios)</dd>
 </dl>

+## Migrate to sbt-pillar 2.13 and sbt 1.0

+Since SBT 1.0 `sbt.io` is in scope which makes it necessary to change imports from `import io.ino` to `import _root_.io.ino`.
+When moving to `sbt-pillar` 2.13 replace `pillarSettings` in your configuration with `sbtpillar.Plugin.pillarSettings`.

 ## License